kristo144/tap/README.md

 Finally, use `BotManager.loop()` to run the manager on its own, or `BotManager.tick()` to run the manager in your own custom loop.

+To run the examples, first start the minecraft server, then run `run.sh`

 ## Examples

 The following bot examples are available in this repository: